kashutoshswe/c-codes/README.md

 # C-Codes
-The following project is created to solve programming problems using C.It contains solutions to problems from Hackerrank,ProjectEuler.net
+The following project is created to solve programming problems using C.It contains Programs related to files,Strcutures,Data Strcutures and Logical Programs all implemented in C